-1. Be OrganisedTo be a smart traveller, you must first be organised in the lead up to your trip and while you are away.
+1. Be OrganisedTo be a smart traveler, you must first be organized in the lead up to your trip and while you are away.
 Before you board the flight, make sure you have your passport, foreign currency, visa applications and any accommodation booked and paid for, and keep all of your reservation documents in your carry-on luggage.
 It is also important to ensure you have purchased everything you need for your trip at least one week before you depart.
-Essential items include power adapters, weather-appropriate clothing, toiletries and guidebooks.
+Essential items include power adapters, weather-appropriate clothing, toiletries, and guidebooks.
 This is especially important if you are heading to a region that has limited access to these supplies.

 2. Be FlexibleWhen you are on the road, everything that can possibly go wrong possibly will.
 Build some adaptability into your travel plans, and don’t set everything on a strict schedule with little room for movement.
-A smart traveller is flexible when things go wrong and can easily adapt their plans to suit changing circumstances.
+A smart traveler is flexible when things go wrong and can easily adapt their plans to suit changing circumstances.
 Being flexible will also help you ensure you get to do and see everything you plan to.
 This way you can spend more time on an activity you find you enjoy more than expected and then only move on when you have seen enough.
 There is nothing worse than missing out on an unexpected highlight because your sightseeing schedule was too inflexible.

 4. Do Your ResearchFinally, to ensure your trip runs smoothly, it is vital that you do your research before you leave.
 Familiarise yourself with your destination and its lifestyle, culture, language, people and traditions.
 Research sites and attractions, restaurants, tour companies and hotel hubs before you book your trip so that you have realistic expectations of what you will do at each stop.
 It is also wise to look into restrictions, health and safety issues and other tourist information to ensure you are dressed appropriately, have the right currency, acknowledge local customs and behave in a manner that is respectful to the local community.